Data Processing Agreement For AskCody Saas Solution For Meeting Management, Visitor Management, Indoor Wayfinding

 Customer support.
 We use data to diagnose service problems and provide other customer care and support services.

 Security, Safety and Dispute Resolution.
 We use data to protect the security and safety of our services and our customers, to detect and prevent fraud, to confirm the validity of software licenses, to resolve disputes and enforce our agreements.
 Our communications and data syncing services systematically scan content in an automated manner to identify suspected spam, viruses, abusive actions, or URLs that have been flagged as fraud, phishing or malware links.
-We may block delivery of a communication or remove content if it violates our terms.
+We may block the delivery of

 Legal Requests.
 We disclose information in response to a subpoena, warrant, court order, levy, attachment, order of a court-appointed receiver or other comparable legal process (“Legal Request”), including Legal Requests from private parties in a civil action, and in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 If the Legal Request seeks information about an identified user or limited group of users, we’ll make reasonable business efforts to contact the user(s) before providing information to the party that requests it.
 We cannot guarantee that we will be able to contact the user(s) in all cases, whether because of a time limit, court order, inability to effectively contact a user, or for any other reason.
 We may disclose information to an individual’s agent or legal representative (such as the holder of a power of attorney that an individual grants, or a guardian appointed for an individual).